-*One of the main sources of food the settlers consumed on the island of Hispaniola were the wild pigs originally introduced by the Spanish.
+*One of the main sources of food the settlers consumed on the island of Hispaniola was the wild pigs originally introduced by the Spanish.
 The pigs were barbecued on open fires called buccans or boucan.
 This is how the settlers got the title buccaneers.

 *The Spanish were getting a little nervous because of all the buccaneers on Hispaniola.
 They sent hunters to kill all the pigs which in turn made the buccaneers turn to piracy because their food source was gone.
 Later Spain realized they made a dire mistake.

 *Many of the buccaneers (they called themselves Brethren of the Coast) moved on to a new island named Tortuga/ Turtle.
 It is located off the coast on the Haitian side of the island.
 This island became a sanctuary for the Buccaneers because of its perfect habitat and location.